Browin Przepiśnik - Shakshuka with spinach

 Preparation:

-In a frying pan, fry finely chopped or pressed garlic in oil.
-Add the frozen spinach and fry it slowly until completely defrosted.
-Stir occasionally, allowing excess water to evaporate.
-Add salt and pepper and stir everything well.
-Make three indentations in the spinach mixture and crack one egg into each of them – fry covered until the whites have set (approx. 10-15 minutes).
-Finally, add the chopped tomatoes and crumbled cottage cheese.
-Sprinkle with nigella.
+In a frying pan, gently sauté finely chopped or pressed garlic in olive oil.
+Add the frozen spinach and cook slowly until completely thawed.
+Stir from time to time, allowing the excess water to evaporate.
+Add salt and pepper and mix well.
+Make three wells in the spinach and crack one egg into each – cook covered until the whites set (about 10–15 minutes).
+Finally, add the chopped tomatoes and crumbled curd cheese.
+Sprinkle with nigella seeds.
 Serve with bread.

 ...because homemade is better!